 (And for all those doubters, yes, Brobdingnagian is a valid word ... or at least it was in the 18th century, when Gulliver’s Travels was written.
 As students of literature may remember, Gulliver, too, voyaged to Japan, and had the Emperor himself excuse him from trampling on the fumie.
 Lucky traveller.)

 Even though this sculpture is gone now, it will remain preserved in pictures here, as part of our ongoing “Star Wars in Japan” time capsule.
 Look for other posts under that heading in the sidebar, if you are interested in checking out some features with the same special focus.
-The newly compiled Star Wars in Japan - Menu of Off-Blog Content also contains a few added points of cross-reference, for galleries on our home page.
+The newly compiled Star Wars in Japan - Menu of Off-Blog Content also contains a few added points of cross-reference, for galleries on the home page.